JumHorn/AddBrace/README.md

 my code will make you cry which I don't want to review any more

 ### version history
+* V2.7
+1. fix the bug that ignore comment code failure cause handle the if in the comment
+2. fix that uncompiled code cause app stop running

 * V2.6
 more abstract using template.
 A great Refactoring code now.